DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 ^^^^^^^^^^^^^^^
 1. Download all reference files as specified in the section below.
 2. Download the Base and ACEseq Docker images from the website: http://bfg-nfs3.ipmb.uni-heidelberg.de
-3. Import both files with:
+3. Import both files with (names might differ based on supplied version):

 ::